Sophie Danish

 Kayla Jaffe

-Kayla is at the forefront of creating equitable and just urban communities; she has worked with a variety of government agencies, nonprofits, foundations, and private sector clients to develop policies and programs that support the United States’ changing demographics.
+Kayla is at the forefront of creating equitable and just urban communities, working with a variety clients to develop policies and programs that support the country’s changing demographics.
+She supports HR&A’s Inclusive Cities practice, specializing in strategic planning and equitable governance.

-Prior to her time at HR&A, Kayla conducted field interviews throughout the Midwest and traveled on a research grant to eastern Germany to study transnational socioeconomic policy implementation in declining industrial centers.
+Prior to joining HR&A, Kayla conducted field interviews throughout the Midwest and traveled on a research grant to eastern Germany to study transnational socioeconomic policy implementation in declining industrial centers.
 Kayla also analyzed historical and economic trends of eminent domain and highway development in Dallas as an Engaged Learning Fellow at Southern Methodist University.

 Kayley Estoesta